tuanacosgun/tuanacosgun/README.md

 ### 🎬 IMDb Top Movies
 Python GUI application using Tkinter, web scraping, and AI technologies to explore IMDb movie data.

+### 🏠 House Price Regression & RAG
+Machine learning project for house price prediction using regression, with a RAG-based AI assistant powered by the Gemini API for retrieving similar properties and generating responses based on the dataset.

 ## Education

 **Izmir University of Economics**